M-earnest/docker_workshop/_sources/basics/quickstart.md

 ### Where do docker containers come from ?

-In most cases, docker containers are stored online on and downloaded from [Docker Hub](https://hub.docker.com/), an extensive online repository, where On folks can upload and store as many docker containers as they want for free, only requirement: a [Docker ID](https://docs.docker.com/docker-id/)
+In most cases, docker containers are stored online on and downloaded from [Docker Hub](https://hub.docker.com/), an extensive online repository, where folks can upload and store as many docker containers as they want for free.
+Only requirement: a [Docker ID](https://docs.docker.com/docker-id/)

 - your Docker ID is the Username that you choose when signing up for Docker Hub, if you want to connect your local Docker to Docker Hub you can run:
   `Docker login`